 The Canadian Stereoscopic Collection (CSC) was established under the guidance of Stan White initially at Sheridan College, Oakville Campus.
 In the spring of 2007 the collection moved to the Art Gallery of Ontario (AGO) in Toronto and became a part of the gallery’s photographic holdings.
 Portions of the collection were returned to the PHSC in 2015.

 The awards program encourages research into the history of photography and publication of the findings.
-It was launched in the fall of 1995 by then President Les Jones and is currently managed by John Morden.
+It was launched in the fall of 1995 by then President Les Jones and later managed by John Morden.
 In 2012 Mr Morden presented the society’s first annual Thesis Prize to sol Legault, a student at Ryerson University.
+As of summer 2017 the awards program is managed by Ashley Cook.
 Check out our award winners to date, and discover how you can request consideration for an award or grant to help fund your research.

 In May, 2011 the PHSC established a PayPal account to allow members to renew on-line or by email.
 There is a Join/Renew button just below our address in the right hand sidebar of many pages, including this one.
 Annual fee is $35CDN for domestic addresses and $45CDN for USA and international addresses.
 Domestic members can opt for a three year membership at $100CDN.